Whole-Class Feedback

 A good starting point in the 2016 EEF guide entitled A marked improvement?
 A review of the evidence on written marking.
 Here are the key findings:

-- Teachers should differentiate between careless mistakes and errors resulting from misunderstanding.
+2. Teachers should differentiate between careless mistakes and errors resulting from misunderstanding.
 Errors resulting from misunderstanding may be best addressed by providing hints or questions that lead pupils to underlying principles.
-Careless mistakes may be best addressed by simply marking the mistake as incorrect, without giving the right answer.
+Careless mistakes may be best addressed by simply marking them as incorrect without giving the right answer.

-- The use of targets to make marking as specific and actionable as possible is likely to increase pupil progress.
+4. Using targets to make marking as specific and actionable as possible will likely increase pupil progress.

-- Pupils are unlikely to benefit from marking unless some time is set aside to enable pupils to consider and respond to marking.
+5. Pupils are unlikely to benefit from marking unless some time is set aside for them to consider and respond to it.

-- Teachers should consider the multiple trade-offs involved in many decisions about marking.
-Trade-offs might relate to workload, but also relate to other areas, such as the amount of work undertaken by the teacher versus the student, and the speed with which marking is completed versus how detailed feedback is.
+7. Teachers should consider the multiple trade-offs involved in many decisions about marking.
+Trade-offs might relate to workload and other areas, such as the amount of work undertaken by the teacher versus the student and the speed with which marking is completed versus how detailed feedback is.

-- Additionally, a 2016 report from the Independent Teacher Workload Review Group suggested that providing written feedback on pupils’ work has become disproportionately valued by schools, and the quantity of feedback has too often become confused with quality.
+8. Additionally, a 2016 Independent Teacher Workload Review Group report suggested that providing written feedback on pupils’ work has become disproportionately valued by schools, and the quantity of feedback has too often become confused with quality.

 In summary, written feedback is